 The subject site is located on an arterial roadway where all-day public transit is offered.
-To ensure the site can accommodate the anticipated traffic, a parking agreement will be made with the public school to the south to provide additional parking during the peak use times (weekends for church service).
+To ensure the site can accommodate the anticipated parking, a parking agreement will be executed with the medical office building on Greenbank Road to provide additional parking during the peak use times (weekends for church services).

 The site is on the periphery of the established residential neighbourhood of Trend-Arlington.
 To mitigate the impact on the neighbourhood from the removal of three residential dwellings, a perimeter opaque fence will be constructed, and extensive landscape plantings are proposed along the Parkmount frontage.
 The fencing, plantings and generous setbacks are intended to replicate park-like settings seen throughout the neighbourhood.
-Mature deciduous and coniferous trees along the Greenbank and Parkmount edge and will be retained.
+Mature deciduous and coniferous trees along the Greenbank and Parkmount edge will be retained.